rukor/I-D/httpbis-tcp/draft.md

 # Socket planning

-Your HTTP server or intermediary may need to tweak some sizes and timeout periods to perform optimally.
-Changing limits and altering thresholds will change behaviors, be aware.
+Your HTTP server or intermediary may need configuration changes to some system tunables and timeout periods to perform optimally.
+Actual values will depend on how you are scaling the platform, horizontally or vertically, and other connection semantics.
+Changing system limits and altering thresholds will change the behaviour of your web service and it's dependencies, these dependencies are usually common to other services running on the same system so good planning and testing is advised.

 This is a list of values to consider and some general advice on how they can be modified on Linux systems.

 ## Number of open files